-EDUC-2222 Psychology of Individuals With Exceptionalities (3) (B)
+Introduction to K-12 Special Education (3) (B)

-This course is an introduction to special education.
-An overview of the various groupings of individuals with exceptionalities under the Individuals with Disabilities Education Act will be examined in depth with emphasis on etiology, identification, incidence, prevalence, treatment, characteristics, services available, and the impact of the disability on education.
+This course examines the historical and philosophical foundations of special education, the characteristics of the disability, the impacts of the disability on education, and the legal parameters appropriate for each learner's educational needs.
+Students will learn the various groupings of individuals with exceptionalities under the Individuals with Disabilities Education Act (IDEA) including identification, prevalence, characteristics, services available, and the impact of the disability on education.
 Mental, physical, behavioral, and sensorial exceptionalities are discussed.
-National, state, and local law and policies impacting the education of individuals with exceptionalities will be examined.
-The principles of universal design, inclusion, collaboration, assistive technology, and multicultural responsiveness are embedded and emphasized throughout this course.
-Historical foundations and future trends in special education are discussed with emphasis on current issues including life-long learning, multicultural and bilingual education, and the impact of technology on the field.
+National, state, and local law and policies impacting the education of individuals with exceptionalities will be examined along with the historical foundations and future trends in special education.
+The principles of universal design, inclusion, collaboration, community partnerships, assistive technology, and multicultural responsiveness are embedded and emphasized throughout this course.

-EDUC-2226 Characteristics of Individuals With Exceptionalities (3) (F)
+Characteristics of Individuals With Exceptionalities (3) (S)

-This course is an in-depth study of the characteristics, assessment, and identification process that is at the core of understanding students with highincidence exceptionalities.
-Students in this course will understand major federal and state legislation, incidence, and prevalence of persons with highincidence disabilities across the lifespan.
+This course is an in-depth study of the characteristics, assessment, and identification process that is at the core of understanding students with high-incidence exceptionalities.
+Students in this course will understand major federal and state legislation, incidence, and prevalence of persons with high-incidence disabilities across the lifespan.
 Social, behavioral, adaptive, and learning characteristics will be examined.
-Contemporary issues in eligibility per IDEA, placement alternatives, education, and educational support of individuals with highincidence disabilities will be examined.
+Contemporary issues in eligibility per IDEA, placement alternatives, education, and educational support of individuals with high-incidence disabilities will be examined.
 Multicultural competence and responsiveness is discussed in depth, along with various laws and legislation affecting the lives of individuals with exceptionalities across all settings.
 The role of technology in the daily life of individuals with exceptionalities will be reviewed.
 Fifteen hours of supervised experience with individuals with exceptionalities equally distributed between community-based programs, the K-6 environment, and the 6-12 environment are required.
 Transportation for field experience is the responsibility of the student.
 Prerequisite: EDUC-2222.